xanderekpl/20486-DevelopingASPNETMVCWebApplications/Instructions/20486C/20486C_MOD01_LAB_MANUAL.md

     - Content: **Test Page**
     - End tag: **&lt;/a&gt;**

-4. Run the website in Internet Explorer and view the newly added Web Form page.
+4. Run the website in Microsoft Edge and view the newly added Web Form page.

 #### Task 4: Apply the master page.